graywolf336/CaptureThePoints/README.md

 * Added count downs to starting and stopping
 * - Configurable per arena
 * - Power is configurable per arena
+* Added support for player lives (not done)
+* - Config option is under `GlobalSettings.GameMode.Players.Lives.Enabled` and also `GlobalSettings.GameMode.Players.Lives.Amount`
+* Added support for setting the players client side time per arena
+* - Config option is under `GlobalSettings.GameMode.Players.Time.Enabled` and also `GlobalSettings.GameMode.Players.Time.Value`
+* - Only four values are accepted (might change if enough people request it) `dawn`, `midday`, `dusk`, and `midnight`

 ### Update: 1.4.5 ###